syl20lego/insomnia-plugin-aws-cognito-token/README.md

 Insomnia plugin for AWS Cognito allowing you to fetch the JWT Token automatically and inject the token in the `Authorization` header.

 Note: version 0.10.0 changed the Tags order, you may have to reorder your Tags value.
+Note: version 0.14.0 change the UserPoolId to Region, it is kept backward compabible but you should remove the string after the underscore to keep only the region part of the pool.
+E.g. us-east-1_ABCDER should not be us-east-1

 ## NPM
 [https://www.npmjs.com/package/insomnia-plugin-aws-cognito-token](https://www.npmjs.com/package/insomnia-plugin-aws-cognito-token)